johnbhurst/concordion-input-style-extension/README.md

 [![Build Status](https://travis-ci.org/concordion/concordion-input-style-extension.svg?branch=master)](https://travis-ci.org/concordion/concordion-input-style-extension)

 This [Concordion](http://www.concordion.org) extension adds CSS styling for input elements in the Concordion output.
-The styling is added as an 'inputstyle' class on data contained in elements with c:set="" elements.
+The styling is added as an 'inputstyle' class on data contained in elements with c:set="" attributes.

 # Installation
 The extension is available from [Maven Central](http://search.maven.org/#artifactdetails%7Corg.concordion%7Cconcordion-input-style-extension%7C0.1%7Cjar).</a>